mtkraai/thinkpad-x1-yoga-g5/README.md

 * The pen works, and disables the touch screen when it's in proximity, but the lower button doesn't work (hardware issue?).
-* Plasma has settings for touchscreen gestures, but if that's enabled, tapping on the panel doesn't generate clicks correctly (it's a little weird).
+* Plasma has settings for touchscreen gestures, but if that's enabled, tapping on the panel doesn't generate clicks correctly (it's a little weird), and scrolling is too fast.

 I've seen [this](https://askubuntu.com/a/1257454) that indicates that some of these things work in Plasma on Wayland, but my workflow isn't ready for Wayland yet.